elmoiv/sticker2gif/README.md

 # sticker2gif

-A tool to download Facebook Messenger Stickers and convert them into gif.
+A tool to download Facebook Messenger Stickers and convert them into gif using basic AI.

 ## Dependencies